Vyral/brad-cohen/_posts/2020-03-09-never-before-have-we-seen-this-type-of-market.md

 Buyers may be frustrated with the lack of supply, but there will be more, and knowing that rates are as low as they’ve ever been, **it’s also a good time to buy.** As prices rise and rates go down, affordability generally stays the same.&nbsp;

-These conditions make it even more important to work with an agent who has their pulse on the market and has all the latest information.
+These conditions make it even more important to work with an agent who has their finger on the pulse of the market and has all the latest information.
 It may result in you being the one winning out in a bidding war, or generating a bidding war for your home.&nbsp;

 If you have questions about our Harrisonburg market or need help buying or selling, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;